-It also has the lid rest in the handle which is included in every model after the LUX.
+The Instant Pot DUO also has the lid rest in the handle which is included in every model after the LUX.
 The DUO model is kind of the middle of the road, it’s got plenty of features, it’s great for most users.

 It has nearly all of the same features and functions as the DUO Instant Pot models.
 It’s a 7 in 1 multi cooker and despite the “mini” in the title it’s very powerful and useful in the kitchen!

-You can make side dishes in the mini while cooking your main course in a larger Instant Pot, or, again, if you are just a couple or even a single person, this would be a great way to have an Instant Pot that is appropriately sized for your needs!
+You can make side dishes in the mini while cooking your main dish in a larger Instant Pot, or, again, if you are cooking for one or two people, this would be a great way to have an Instant Pot that is appropriately sized for your needs!

 This is where we start to see a subtle difference between Instant Pot models.
 The DUO PLUS model is basically an improvement on the DUO model.
 It sold so well that Instant Pot decided to upgrade it and re-release it with the new and slightly redesigned features.